Apply For Merit-Based Scholarships at Shawnee State

 • At least two credits in or a combination of two credits in Biology, Chemistry or Physics

-To see what you may qualify for, match your high school GPA to your Accuplacer Placement Test scores in the table below.
+To see what scholarships you may qualify for, match your high school GPA to your Accuplacer Placement Test scores in the table below.

-Accuplacer Placement Scholarship Matrix
+Accuplacer Placement Scholarship Awards

-High School GPA AAF 276+
+Scores AAF 276+

 WP 7+